-The items in the NAEP Technology and Engineering Literacy Assessment that make use of the multimedia capabilities of the computer offer a chance to more easily reach a wide range of students than traditional paper-and-pencil items allow.
+The items in the NAEP Technology and Engineering Literacy Assessment that make use of the multimedia capabilities of the computer offer a chance to more easily reach a wide range of students than traditional paper-and-pencil items allow to reach.
 Universal design is a concept that started in architecture and has been applied to assessment by identifying the relevant essential elements for assessment (Thompson, Thurlow, & Malouf, 2004).
-Since its early explication, the concept has been applied to instruction as universal design for learning (Orkwis & McLane, 1998; Rose & Meyer, 2002).
-At the time of the writing of this framework, NAEP is considering how the principles of universal design might be applied in its assessments, but no policy has yet been adopted.
+Since its early explication, the concept has been applied to instruction as universal design for learning (UDL) (Orkwis & McLane, 1998; Rose & Meyer, 2002).
+At the time of the writing of the framework and specifications, NAEP is considering how the principles of universal design might be applied in its assessments, but no policy has yet been adopted.

-The Universal Design for Computer-Based Testing (UD-CBT) framework and a detailed set of UD-CBT guidelines (Dolan et al, 2007) specifically address the design of novel computer-delivered assessments such as the one that will be developed for the NAEP Technology and Engineering Literacy Framework.
+The Universal Design for Computer-Based Testing (UD-CBT) framework and a detailed set of UD-CBT guidelines (Dolan et al., 2007) specifically address the design of novel computer-delivered assessments such as the one that will be developed for the NAEP Technology and Engineering Literacy Framework.
 The UD-CBT represents, at the time of publication of the NAEP Technology and Engineering Literacy Framework, a useful guideline for developing interactive scenario-based assessments.
-However, developers of the assessment will need to pay attention to developments in the field as a greater number of innovative assessments are developed and more information is available about how to apply the principles of universal design to them.
+However, developers of the assessment will need to pay attention to developments in the field as a greater number of innovative assessments are developed, and more information is available about how to apply the principles of universal design to them.
+This section draws attention to parts of the UD-CBT that could be particularly relevant in the development of the NAEP Technology and Engineering Literacy Assessment.